403278/AIRQUINO/README.md

-# Folder format
-# ESP
-ESP code contains a BLE range extender from the Nordic Thingy:52 to the Raspberry Pi Gateway.
-# Raspberry Pi
+# Overview
-Raspberry Pi is the code of the gateway that collects all data and logs it.
-Here the graphing will happen as well, to find this part of the code go to Data - Visualization.
+This project consists of two modules of the Smart Industry Specialisation.
+- IoT-Will be covered with the network setup to collect the Air Quality of the school rooms.
+- Data-Will be covered with the visualization of the collected data.